drexel-lap-counter/LapCounter/README.md

 To use this project, the user needs the following:

-1. An Android device running at least version 4.4 (KitKat)
+1. An Android device running at least version 4.4 (KitKat).
 2. A Bluetooth Low Energy device to connect to.
-A small bluetooth beacon around the size of the Puck.js or smaller is optimal.
+A small Bluetooth beacon around the size of a Puck.js (https://www.puck-js.com/) or smaller is optimal, as the athlete will carry the device with them.

 ### Disclaimer